mdgriffin/pogo-slider/README.md

 #### onSliderPause (Function)

-Callback function called when the slider has been paused, recieves index of current slide
+Callback function called when the slider has been paused, receives index of current slide

 #### onSliderResume (Function)